mmcloughlin/verus/source/docs/guide/src/ide_support.md

 ## Limitations
 General limitations are the following:
 - This is currently experimental and subject to change.
-Functionalities listed here are only tested using VS Code on macOS with x86 processor.
+Functionalities listed here are only tested using VS Code on macOS with an x86 processor.
 - It is intended to be used only for Verus code.
 It can produce syntax errors for correct normal Rust code.
 Some features of rust-analyzer might be broken or missing.
 - An issue was reported while compiling our custom rust-analyzer on Apple Silicon Mac.
 As a temporary measure, running `rustup target add x86_64-apple-darwin` might help bypass the problem.
 - The current version of our fork is based on [rust-analyzer in September 2022](https://github.com/rust-lang/rust-analyzer/releases/tag/2022-09-05).
-If you find newer VS Code's rust-analyzer plugin not compatible, `vsix` files in the above link will be compatible to this custom binary.
+If you find newer VS Code's rust-analyzer plugin not compatible, `vsix` files in the above link will be compatible with this custom binary.
 Alternatively, running `cargo xtask install` for compilation installs the vsix generated from the source in your machine.
 The compiled binary will be located at `rust-analyzer/target/release/rust-analyzer`.

 #### 1.Syntax
 It can generate Verus syntax errors when the code is indeed correct.
 It could produce several false alarms as red squiggles.